-“Embark therein two of every kind, male and female, and thy family except those against whom the word has already gone forth, and those who believe.
+“Embark there in two of every kind, male and female, and the family except those against whom the word has already gone forth, and those who believe.
 And there had not believed in him except a few.”

 “Embark therein.
 In the name of Allah be its course and its mooring.
 My Lord is assuredly Most Forgiving, Merciful.”